 - If the property has a pool or garden be clear about what the landlord or agent expects you to do to maintain it.

 - Be careful with what you sign relating to your tenancy, and don't let anybody rush you.
 Never sign a blank form, such as a Claim for refund of bond.

 - If you are happy in the place and your lease ends, consider asking for the lease to be renewed for another fixed term.
 This will remove the worry about being unexpectedly asked to leave, and helps to lock in the rent for the next period of time.

-Go to the Fair Trading website, call 13 32 20 or visit a Fair Trading Centre for more information about your renting rights and responsibilities.
+Go to the Fair Trading website or call 13 32 20 for more information about your renting rights and responsibilities.

 The NSW Government funds a range of community based Tenants Advice and Advocacy Services across NSW to provide advice, information and advocacy to tenants.
 Go to the Tenants Union website at www.tenants.org.au for details of your nearest service or check your local phone directory.

 |Landlords and agents must give a copy of this information statement to all new tenants before they sign a residential lease.
 Fines can be imposed if this is not done.